rawanazazi12/reading-notes/class01.md

 1. How to access the web.
   There are such a different ways to access a web:
-   - Browsers:  People access websites using software called a web browser.
+   - *Browsers*:  People access websites using software called a web browser.
 Popular examples include Firefox, Internet Explorer, Safari, Chrome, and Opera.
-   - Web Servers:When you ask your browser for a web page, the request is sent across the Internet to a special computer known as a web server which hosts the website.
+   - *Web Servers*:When you ask your browser for a web page, the request is sent across the Internet to a special computer known as a web server which hosts the website.
    Web servers are special computers that are constantly connected to the Internet, and are optimized to send web pages out to people who request them.
-   - Screen Readers :Screen readers are programs that read out the contents of a computer screen to a user.
+   - *Screen Readers* :Screen readers are programs that read out the contents of a computer screen to a user.
 They are commonly used by people with visual impairments.
-   - Devices:People are accessing websites on an increasing range of devices including desktop computers, laptops, tablets, and mobile phones.
+   - *Devices*:People are accessing websites on an increasing range of devices including desktop computers, laptops, tablets, and mobile phones.

-2. How to create a [website](https://en.wikipedia.org/wiki/Website):  All websites use HTML and CSS, but content management systems, blogging software, and e-commerce platforms often add a few more technologies into the mix.
+2. How to create a [website](https://en.wikipedia.org/wiki/Website):
+>All websites use HTML and CSS, but content management systems, blogging software, and e-commerce platforms often add a few more technologies into the mix.

-3. How the website works:When you visit a website, the web server hosting that site could be anywhere in the world.
+3. How the website works:
+>When you visit a website, the web server hosting that site could be anywhere in the world.
 In order for you to find the location of the web server, your browser will first connect to a Domain Name System (DNS) server.

 4. How to describe the structure of the website: using HTML codes to describe the structure of the website.